near/core-contracts/staking-pool/README.md

 ```
 #Create a new account to deploy contract to
 - Set my_validator to the name you want publicly displayed
-- --mastAccount is your account you signed up to StakeWars2 with
+- --masterAccount is your account you signed up to StakeWars2 with
 ```bash
 near create_account my_validator --masterAccount=owner
 ```